Kixunil/electrs/README.md

 # Esplora - Electrs backend API

+**Important: This is a fork of original electrs server which behaves differently.
+Make extra sure you're running the same fork when troubleshooting, reporting issues or communicating with others!
+Please read about the changes below.**

 A block chain index engine and HTTP API written in Rust based on [romanz/electrs](https://github.com/romanz/electrs).

 Used as the backend for the [Esplora block explorer](https://github.com/Blockstream/esplora) powering [blockstream.info](https://blockstream.info/).